FrederickGentile/Micro-PRIAD/README.md

 julia $MINI_PRIAD_HOME/Benchmarking_Tools/Run_NOMAD.jl $NOMAD_HOME
 ```
 > Note: You could also give manualy the full path instead of giving the environment variable `NOMAD_HOME` itself.

+The results of a previous lunch of "Run_NOMAD.jl" are in "NOMAD_results" folder.
 #### For latin hypercube sampling:
 To use the folowing command, you need to install the julia package "Surrogates" (see the section `Installing julia package "Surrogates"`).
 ```
 julia $MINI_PRIAD_HOME/Benchmarking_Tools/Run_LHS.jl
 ```
+The results of a previous lunch of "Run_LHS.jl" are in "LHS_results" folder.
+An other file "read_LHS.jl" is implemented to give some stat about the LHS.
+It can be run similarly to other .jl file.
 ##### Installing julia package "Surrogates"
 To install the package or can run the following lines in your terminal:
 ```